asifRaeesIqbal/test-ijog/README.md

 ## Framework Info:

-Currently Spring boot can handle simultaneously requests, however tomcat under the hood has a limitation, it can only handle 200 simultaneous requests.
-If I want more than this, I would need to look at performance upping the thread count or and as such something like spring webflux which a lot quicker.
+Spring boot can handle simultaneously requests, having said that it all depends on tomcat under the hood, which has a limitation, it can only handle 200 simultaneous requests only.
+If I want more than this was required, I would need to look at increasing the thread count or using something more performant like spring webflux which a lot quicker.

 Another option of really determining the throughput would be to set up jmeter and see how the application performs under load.
 I am using Concurrent hashmap as a store, which is more suited to concurrent access due its finer grained locking should also help.
-Again im assuming this should be enough, and without knowing a benchmark, and testing more.
+Again im assuming this should be enough, and without knowing a benchmark, and testing more - i have gone as far as i can.

 ## Areas left to work on: